Ez3D-Rocketry/3-The-Ez3D/README.md

 ## 3D printed parts for a rocket that flies on A thru C motors

 # Parts List:
-1. Ez3D Fin Can
+1. Ez3D-1850-4 Fin Can
-2. Ez3D Nose Cone
+2. BT50 Nose Cone
-3. Ez3D Motor Retention Cap
+3. 18mm Retainer Cap
-   - Print out the multiple sizes
-   - Accounts for different printing tolerances and post flight shrinking
+   - Print out the multiple sizes (No scaling, +3%, +5%), These account for different printing tolerances and post flight shrinking.
 4. BT50 3D printed Launch Lug assembly
-5. Nine (9) inches of BT-50 type body tube (i.e. 24mm)
+5. Nine (9) inches of BT-50 type body tube
    - A standard 18 inch tube makes two kits
    - 3D printable tube cutting guide included in repository files
 6. Three (3) feet of Kevlar string for Recovery Harness
    - Flight tested on 9KM DWLIFE Black Braided Kevlar Cord (1.3mm, 300 lb) but others may work
 7. Twelve (12) inch parachute (Streamer can also be used but it descends fast)
-8. Two (2) inches of BT-20 type body tube (13mm) (Optional)
+8. Two (2) inches of BT-20 type body tube (Optional)
     - This tube serves as an Insulator between the motor and Fin Can
     - Use of Insulator helps reduce Fin Can heat shrink after each launch
 9. Tape